Hamilton Tiger-Cats: Ownership

 Businessman Bob Young purchased the club on October 7, 2003.
 He was born in Hamilton, Ontario, and graduated from Victoria College at the University of Toronto.
 His fortune was earned in the software industry and he is currently the owner and CEO of Lulu, a self-publishing website.

 As of 2011, the Hamilton Tiger-Cats Executive Committee consists of five people: Bob Young, Caretaker; Scott Mitchell, CEO; Doug Rye, Executive Vice President; President and COO Matt Afinec; and Vice Chairman Glenn Gibson.

-On January 2, 2022, the club reorganized its ownership under the newly announced Hamilton Sports Group, an entity that will also own Forge FC and the master licence for Tim Hortons Field.
-Bob Young continues to serve as chairman and the largest shareholder while also welcoming new investment from Hamilton-based steel company Stelco (represented by its chairman and CEO Alan Kestenbaum), club CEO Scott Mitchell, and Woodbine Entertainment CEO Jim Lawson.
+On January 2, 2022, the club reorganized its ownership under the newly announced Hamilton Sports Group, an entity that also owns Forge FC and the master licence for Tim Hortons Field.
+Bob Young continues to serve as chairman and the largest shareholder while also welcoming new investment from Hamilton-based steel company Stelco (represented by its chairman and CEO Alan Kestenbaum), club CEO Scott Mitchell, and local sports executive Jim Lawson.

-Franchise history
+In late 2024, American steelmaker Cleveland-Cliffs acquired Stelco, including their 40% share of Hamilton Sports Group.
+Young continues to own a fraction over 40%, with Mitchell owning just under 20%, and Lawson owning a small percentage.